 Therefore, 1 and 2 are the zeros of polynomial x2 – 3x + 2.

-We have discussed polynomials and zeros of a polynomial here.
-To know more about polynomials, download BYJU’S – The Learning App.
+We have discussed polynomials and their zeros here.
+To learn more about polynomials, download BYJU’S – The Learning App.